 In its most recent policy statement on breastfeeding and human milk, the American Academy of Pediatrics (AAP) states unequivocally that “the potent benefits of human milk are such that all preterm infants should receive human milk… If mother’s own milk is unavailable despite significant lactation support, pasteurized donor milk should be used.”

 “The AAP’s call for all preterm babies to have pasteurized donor milk when mother’s own milk is unavailable is being ignored.
-Despite an exponential increase in non-profit milk banks, 60% of the nation’s NICUs do not use donor milk,” says Jennifer Canvasser, whose son died three years ago from NEC and is the founder of NEC Society, a primary partner of the event.
+Despite an exponential increase in non-profit milk banks, too many of the nation’s NICUs do not use donor milk,” says Jennifer Canvasser, whose son died from NEC and is the founder of NEC Society, a primary partner of the event.
 “It’s a tragedy that more parents, health care providers, medical directors and hospital administrators don’t know about donor milk’s existence, accessibility, safety and life-saving powers for babies in the NICU.”